 Shining a light on disease within the community

-Program head: Professor Peter Meikle
+Program lead: Professor Peter Meikle

 Alterations in how we metabolise fats (lipids) underpins many chronic diseases including obesity, type 2 diabetes, cardiovascular disease and age related dementia.